 This is where things get technical.
 Connecting the water and gas lines requires a good working knowledge of gas line safety, water pressure, and proper fittings.
 For gas-powered models, you’ll likely need to upgrade your existing gas line from a standard ½-inch pipe to a larger ¾-inch or 1-inch pipe to meet the unit’s higher energy demand.
 This isn’t a step to take lightly, as an improper gas connection can be extremely dangerous.
 A gas leak is a serious situation that requires immediate professional attention from an emergency plumbing expert.

-Step 3: Handle the Electrical Connections
+Step 3: Make the Electrical Connections

 Your tankless water heater isn’t just a plumbing appliance; it’s also a sophisticated piece of electronic equipment.
 It needs electricity to power its computer board, digital display, and internal fans.
 To work correctly, the heater requires a dedicated 120-volt electrical outlet.
 This means it needs its own circuit that isn’t shared with other appliances, which could otherwise cause power trips or damage the unit’s sensitive electronics.
 If you’re not comfortable working with your home’s electrical panel, it’s always best to call in a licensed electrician.

-Step 4: Install the Venting System Properly
+Step 4: Set Up the Venting System

 Proper venting is non-negotiable for gas tankless water heaters, as it safely directs exhaust fumes outside.
 Unlike traditional heaters that might use an existing chimney, tankless units require a dedicated, sealed vent system.
 This usually involves running a special stainless steel vent pipe horizontally through an exterior wall.
 Never vent a tankless heater into a chimney, attic, or any enclosed space.
 Correct installation prevents dangerous carbon monoxide from entering your home and ensures your heater operates efficiently.
 If you have any doubts, please contact us for help.